raspberrypilearning/music-player/en/step_2.md

 --- task ---

-MakeCode has pre-programmed icons to display on the LED.
+MakeCode has pre-programmed icons that display on the LED panel.

 The default is a **heart** icon.